kalebmes/cvpr_frcsyn/README.md

 * A shared paper will be published in the **[proceedings of the IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR) 2024](https://cvpr.thecvf.com/)**

-* Our Pretraied backbone, classifier head, and implementation codes will be released soon.
+* Our pre-trained models (backbone and classifier head), and implementation codes will be released soon.

 * **Acknowledgment**: This work was supported by the Institute for Basic Science, Republic of Korea (IBS-R029-C2).